 Training and Professional Development

-All MSIIP interns will participate in individual and group training and development to help further their skills and abilities for their positions.
+MEISPP interns will have multiple opportunities to participate in individual and group professional development to further their skills and abilities.

 You will have access to the following professional development modules: